Saymanning/Election_Analysis/README.md

 ## Election Audit Results
 - There were 369,711 total votes cast in this congressional election

-Breakdown of the number of votes and the percentage of total votes for each county in the precint
+Breakdown of the number of votes and the percentage of total votes for each county in the precint:

 County Votes:
 - Jefferson: 10.5% (38,855)